PHOTOS: Scenes From WorldPride 2025 in DC - Washingtonian

-Dressed in rainbow colors and other festive attire—heart-shaped glasses, beaded necklaces, fans, and feathers—thousands of parade-watchers and participants took to the streets of Washington, DC, yesterday in celebration of both the 50th anniversary of Capital Pride and WorldPride.
+Dressed in rainbow-colored attire and festive accessories—heart-shaped glasses, beaded necklaces, fans, and feathers—thousands of parade-watchers and participants took to the streets of Washington, DC, yesterday in celebration of both the 50th anniversary of Capital Pride and WorldPride.
 The procession, which lasted more than six hours, featured floats and music and a 1,000-foot-long rainbow flag, according to the Washington Post.

 Sherri Dalphonse joined Washingtonian in 1986 as an editorial intern, and worked her way to the top of the masthead when she was named editor-in-chief in 2022.
 She oversees the magazine’s editorial staff, and guides the magazine’s stories and direction.
 She lives in DC.